 Dogs with colitis experience pain while defecating and show increased urgency to go.

 Another common symptom of colitis is if your dog is visibly tired before or after going to the toilet.
-You might notice the dog arching their back and hunching over as they pass the stool.
-This is because constipation is also a common sign of colitis in dogs.
+You might notice the dog arching its back and hunching over as it passes the stool.
+Constipation is also a common sign of colitis in dogs.

 Quick Recap of Symptoms: